 The Shih Tzu’s long flowing coat also impedes their ability to swim.

-The Shih Tzu’s coat should have a sturdy topcoat and a protective undercoat that does not mat; however, over the years, this durable coat has remained dense but has become more prone to tangling and does not flow like it should (think of the Maltese coat.)
+The Shih Tzu’s coat should have a sturdy topcoat and a protective undercoat that does not mat; however, over the years, this durable coat has remained dense but has become more prone to tangling and does not flow like it should (think of the Maltese skin.)
 Breeders continually struggle to regain the texture of the older Shih Tzu coat for a more desirable dog.

 The long double coat combined with the small frame of the Shih Tzu can make it difficult for this small dog to swim through the water smoothly.
 If you have ever seen this little pup swim, you will know that these pups turn into mops of hair when they hit the water!